Dog Bite Settlements in California

 You'll want to ensure that you maximize the amount of compensation that you can get from your settlement.
 To do this, there are two main actions you'll want to take.
 First of all, you need to get full medical care from a respected medical expert.
 This works to ensure there is a paper trail that states the losses and suffering you have undergone.
 Without medical documents, everything you bring to the case is speculation about your injuries.

-Second, you'll want to hire a well-respected lawyer.
-A lawyer is familiar with the law, what cases are worth, and how to go about getting you a high settlement amount.
+Second, you'll want to hire a well-respected lawyer that is familiar with the law, what cases are worth, and how to go about getting you a high settlement amount.
 It's never a good idea to try and go your case alone as insurance companies tend to offer lower settlement offers to unrepresented victims.